rackerlabs/rackspace-how-to/content/cloud-servers/overview-of-the-managed-windows-patching-service.md

 You can choose to receive approved patches at one of the following intervals:

-- **Early release week**: The first week after Microsoft's patch Tuesday.
+- **Early release week**: The first week after Microsoft's Patch Tuesday.

-- **Default release week**: The second week after Microsoft's patch Tuesday.
+- **Default release week**: The second week after Microsoft's Patch Tuesday.

-- **Delayed release week**: The third week after Microsoft's patch Tuesday.
+- **Delayed release week**: The third week after Microsoft's Patch Tuesday.

 You can also choose the day of the week and the time that the update occurs.